elmasse/yalex/README.md

 console.log(tokens);
 ````

-All this examples will print:
+All these examples will print:

 ````bash
 ["IDENTIFIER", "IDENTIFIER", "NUMERIC", "EOF"]